SakhriHoussem/Restart-Router/README.md

 # Restart Router
-## Restart Router TP-link TD-W8968 programmatically
+## how to Restart Router TP-link TD-W8968 programmatically

 ### Installation :